Development Approval Times and New Housing Supply: Evidence from Los Angeles

 Abstract

-We provide credible estimates of the effect of duration and uncertainty in local regulatory approval times on the rate of housing production.
-The analysis derives from a novel dataset of development timelines for all multifamily housing projects permitted in the City of Los Angeles between 2010 and 2022.
-As a lower bound, simply by pulling forward in time the completion of already started projects, we estimate that reductions of 25% in approval time duration and uncertainty would increase the rate of housing production by 11.9%.
-If we also account for the role of approval times in incentivizing new development, we estimate that the 25% reduction in approval time would increase the rate of housing production by a full 33.0%.
-Both the expected value and the uncertainty in approval times are salient to incentivizing new development.
-The results provide new evidence that local approval processes are a significant driver of housing supply and reinforce the notion that municipal regulatory reform is an important component of housing reform.
+We provide credible estimates of the effect of local regulatory approval times on the rate of housing production.
+The analysis derives from a novel data set of development timelines for all multifamily housing projects permitted by the City of Los Angeles between 2010 and 2022.
+As a lower bound, we estimate that reductions of 25% in duration and uncertainty of approval times would increase the rate of housing production by 13.5%, simply by pulling forward in time the completion of already started projects.
+An accounting for the role of approval times in incentivizing new development results in even greater production gains.
+Discretionary approvals are shown to be especially salient in driving long development times.
+Results support the notion that municipal regulatory reform is important to the achievement of housing production goals.

 Keywords: local land-use regulation, approval timing and uncertainty, housing production JEL Classification: R31